sohamghadge24/SpringBootProject/README.md

 5. Soham Ghadge
 6. Pratham Kirtane

-The SuperMarket project is a Spring Boot application that allows users to browse and purchase items from a virtual grocery store.
-The application has the following features:
+The SuperMarket project is a Spring Boot back-end application that provides a RESTful API for a virtual grocery store.
+The API allows users to perform the following actions:

 Item catalog: Users can view a list of all available items, including their names, descriptions, and prices.
 1. Shopping cart: Users can add items to their cart and view the total cost of their purchase.